 CREST has been trusted by the Australian Government to accredit companies and certify individuals who provide information security services since 2012.
-We have been particularly active in Australasia since re-establishing the chapter in 2019.
+We have been particularly active in Australasia since re-establishing the region in 2019.

-The Chapter is committed to the Australasian market and work closely with our members, the buying community and government to ensure cyber resilience, particularly in regulated industries.
+CREST Australasia is committed to the Australasian market and work closely with our members, the buying community and government to ensure cyber resilience, particularly in regulated industries.

 Our members participate in a wide range of technical projects, focus groups and broader research within the international CREST community, placing them at the forefront of knowledge and capability to solve the many complex information security issues faced by organisations.

 The inaugural CRESTCon Australia was held in April 2021 followed by a second in April 2022.
 Both events were very successful and we are planning another CRESTCon for 2023.